-Kh’leang Pagoda is an ancient pagoda of the Khmer people in the Mekong Delta.
+Kh’leang Pagoda is an ancient Khmer pagoda in the Mekong Delta.
 The space here is very ancient, tinged with time.
 The pagoda is also a place for cultural and religious activities of many local people.
-Therefore, this will be one of the destinations you should not miss when traveling to Soc Trang.
+Therefore, this will be one of the destinations you should not miss when traveling to Can Tho.

 General information about Kh’Leang Pagoda

-Kh’Leang Pagoda is located on Ton Duc Thang Street, Group 5, Ward 6, City.
-Soc Trang.
+Kh’Leang Pagoda is located on Ton Duc Thang Street, Group 5, Soc Trang Ward.
 According to documents still stored at the pagoda, in the early 16th century, the King of Chenla, Ang Chan, organized a trip through this remote territory.
 The king was a devout Buddhist, so when he came to this land and saw no pagoda.
 Then he had ordered the construction of a pagoda here.

-At the result, in 1532, local people contributed to building a Buddhist pagoda, and named it Khléang Pagoda (the name of this land at that time).
-There is no trace of the first pagoda remains today.
-The main hall and sala (Buddhist meeting place) today were built of bricks and tiles in the 19th century.
+As a result, in 1532, local people contributed to building a Buddhist pagoda, and named it Khléang Pagoda (the name of this land at that time).
+There is no trace of the first pagoda remaining today.
+The main hall and sala (Buddhist meeting place) were built of brick and tile in the 19th century.

 On April 27, 1990, the Ministry of Culture and Information recognized Kh’Leang Pagoda as a National Artistic Architectural Monument.